jdsandifer/Style-Guide/javascript.md

 ## Publisher / Subscriber

-This one isn't specific to js but we think it's worth mentioning because
+This one isn't specific to JS but we think it's worth mentioning because

-1.- We use it heavily on web and mobile
+1. We use it heavily on web and mobile.

-2.- We should be using it more on mobile
+2. We should be using it more on mobile.

-3.- For new hires?
+3. We want new hires to understand it.

 The publisher / subscriber pattern helps decouple objects from one another by changing the paradigm a bit from having objects directly call one another (thus coupling one to the public API of the other) to having objects publish (send / emit) events or messages while others subscribe (react) to them and using an event bus to send and receive these messages, which in our case is the `PubSub` library.